zhimin-z/EvalEng/support_degree/stage 6/evalplus.md

 ## Conclusion

-EvalPlus scores 3/12 total for Stage 6 (SHIP), reflecting its minimal communication and distribution capabilities.
+EvalPlus scores 3/12 total for Stage 6 (RELEASE), reflecting its minimal communication and distribution capabilities.
 The framework focuses on execution and correctness testing, with result packaging and distribution left entirely to users.
 This is a research-oriented tool designed for local evaluation rather than production MLOps workflows.

 The framework would benefit significantly from:
 - Artifact management system with querying and comparison